82magnolia/Neural-SLAM/README.md

 pip install -e .
 ```

 Install pytorch from https://pytorch.org/ according to your system configuration.
-The code is tested on pytorch v1.2.0.
+The code is tested on pytorch v1.9.0.
 If you are using conda:
 ```
-conda install pytorch==1.2.0 torchvision cudatoolkit=10.0 -c pytorch #(Linux with GPU) conda install pytorch==1.2.0 torchvision==0.4.0 -c pytorch #(Mac OS)
+conda install pytorch==1.9.0 torchvision cudatoolkit=10.2 -c pytorch #(Linux with GPU)
 ```

 ## Setup